Media releases play an essential role in the world of blended media.

 660 News Post - Robyn T. Braley Quoted in No winners in leader's debate: commentators

 To double-check, I googled a few of them.
 Some interviews I've done have been online for 4-5 years.
-Newspaper and magazine stories with interviews I've given or articles written by me have been online for ten years or more.
+Newspaper and magazine stories featuring interviews I've given or articles I've written have been online for ten years or more.

 Journal of Commerce - Interview with Robyn T. Braley - Basic business communications principles deliver results